The Allure of Falling from the Sky

 **1. Human Error:** The human element plays a significant role in skydiving safety.
 Mistakes made by the jumper, the instructor, or the ground crew can lead to accidents.
 This includes misjudging the altitude, deploying the parachute incorrectly, or failing to communicate effectively.

-Read Post best places to visit in maui
+Read Post best places to visit nyc

 **2. Equipment Failure:** While skydiving equipment is rigorously inspected and maintained, equipment failure can still occur.
 Parachute malfunctions, faulty harnesses, or malfunctioning altimeters can all contribute to accidents.